comodit/demos/web-cluster/README.md

 - *config.py.sample*: contains some configuration variables, in particular the credentials to connect to ComodIT; must be updated and renamed into *config.py*.
-- *data.py*: some data describing the hosts and their configuration.
+- *data.py*: some data describing applications' configuration.
 - *helper.py*: defines some helpers.
 - *db*, *lb*, *web*: directories containing the recipes of the applications used to create the web cluster.